Toboggan: Design and use

-Traditional birch toboggan with iron runners, originally used by woodcutters in northern Europe.

-The precursor to the modern American toboggan was the small, utilitarian sledge used by woodcutters in Russia, Scandinavia, and especially Germany, to transport logs when the snow made roads inaccessible.
-Sledge races were a popular winter sport in mountainous countries during the pre-Industrial Revolution era, and early German colonists in America improved upon the design of the traditional toboggan by giving it a lower, more streamlined profile to increase its speed.

-The traditional American toboggan is made of bound, parallel wood slats, all bent up and backwards at the front to form a recumbent 'J' shape.
-A thin rope is run across the edge of end of the curved front to provide rudimentary steering.
-These usually lack the iron runners of the older woodcutter's sledges.
+The traditional North American toboggan is made of bound, lengthwise parallel wood slats, all bent up and backwards at the front to form a recumbent 'J' shape.
+A thin rope is run across the edge of the curved front to provide rudimentary steering.
 The frontmost rider places their feet in the curved front space and sits on the flat bed; any others sit behind them and grasp the waist of the person before them.